rustielin/Blockchain-Notes/note4.md

 merkle tree hashes, so change the coinbase transaction as little times as possible.

-SPV — Simplified Payment Verification {#spv-simplified-payment-verification .unnumbered}
+SPV — Simplified Payment Verification
 =====================================

 The current size of Bitcoin’s blockchain is 122.7 gigabytes and growing.